zywudev/hexo-theme-scribble/README.md

 # hexo-theme-scribble
-Based on a Hexo theme - [hexo-theme-scribble](https://github.com/saintwinkle/hexo-theme-scribble).
+A simply and beautiful theme.
+Modify from a Hexo theme - [hexo-theme-scribble](https://github.com/saintwinkle/hexo-theme-scribble).